Xinglab/SQUID/README.md

 		Inclusion counts divided by the sum of inclusion and  skipping junction counts
 	PI_Density:
-		The observed counts divided by the expected counts of the intron PI_Density':
-		The observed counts divided by the expected counts of the adjusted intron
+		The observed counts divided by the expected counts of the intron

 Output list:
 ------------